Get off the Stage

-Get Off the Stage is the seventeenth studio album by the American rapper Too $hort.
-It was released on December 4, 2007, through Jive Records, making it his fourteenth and final album on the label.
-Recording sessions took place at Blue Basement Recordings and at PatchWerk Recording Studios in Atlanta and at Young L Productions Studio.
-Production was handled by Traxamillion, Cooly C, DJ Kizzy Rock, Spec, Anthony Taylor, Gennessee and Young L, with Too $hort serving as executive producer.
-It features guest appearances from Dolla Will, E-40, Ginger, Kool-Ace, Mistah F.A.B., Ms. Hollywood, and The Pack.
-The album peaked at number 160 on the Billboard 200 and number 21 on the Top R&B/Hip-Hop Albums in the United States.
+Get Off the Stage is the seventeenth studio album by American rapper Too Short.
+It was released on December 4, 2007 by Jive Records, making it his fourteenth and final release with the label.
+Recording sessions took place at Blue Basement Recordings and at PatchWerk Recording Studios in Atlanta and Young L Productions Studio.
+Production was handled by Traxamillion, Cooly C, DJ Kizzy Rock, Spec, Anthony Taylor, Gennessee and Young L, with Too Short serving as executive producer.
+It features guest appearances from Dolla Will, E-40, Ginger, Kool-Ace, Mistah F.A.B., Ms. Hollywood, and the Pack.

+Get Off the Stage peaked at number 160 on the Billboard 200 and number 21 on the Top R&B/Hip-Hop Albums in the United States.
+Imitative of the album's title, the album was met with generally negative reviews from music critics.